jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.006.png" width="200" />

-This means that the Circular notation might be open for objects to serve as a class or *prototype* for another object.
+This means that the Circular notation might be open for *objects* to serve as a class or *prototype* for another object.

 ## More Dashed Shapes

-Other parts of the static (or 'class') structure might be drawn with dashed lines too, to try and make a visual distinction between static structure and object structure.
+Other parts of the static (or 'class') structure might be drawn with dashed lines too, to try and make a visual distinction between static structure and object structure:

 <img src="images/Classes.009.png" width="200" />

-The rules do not seem to be that precise when it comes to shapes drawn with different line styles.
-The rules for connecting lines might be a bit stricter: a dashed line points out a class.
+The rules do not seem to be that precise when it comes to *shapes* drawn with different line styles.
+The rules for connecting *lines* might be a bit stricter: a dashed line points out a class.

 ## Using a Class Like an Object

-With object references to a class, a type might be referenced like an object.
+A class might be referenced like an *object*, using an *object* line / object references to the class:

 <img src="images/Classes.012.png" width="200" />

 That *solid* line in the middle means it is an *object reference*.

-Perhaps it will look neater if the *object reference to a class* is expressed with a *dashed shape* too:
+Perhaps it will look neater if the *object reference to a class* is expressed with a *dashed shape*:

 <img src="images/Classes.013.png" width="200" />